Beliavsky/Fortran-code-on-GitHub/README.md

 [siQ-ChIP: sans spike-in Quantitative ChIP-seq](https://github.com/BradleyDickson/siQ-ChIP): small package of bash and Fortran codes used to quantify ChIP-seq data without requiring "spike-ins" to be added to the ChIP-seq protocol.
 Associated with [paper](https://www.jbc.org/article/S0021-9258(17)50412-3/fulltext) J Biol Chem.
 2020 Nov 20;295(47):15826-15837.
 "A physical basis for quantitative ChIP-sequencing" by Bradley M Dickson, Rochelle L Tiedemann, Alison A Chomiak, Evan M Cornett, Robert M Vaughan, and Scott B Rothbart

+[Texture-Toolbox](https://github.com/cgreen259/Texture-Toolbox): allows the user to input a 2D or 3D image, in the form of a NumPy array and calculate 43 commonly used, texture features of the image, by cgreen259.
+Quantisation methods are also avaiable to improve feature stability in the form of Fixed Bin Width (FBW) and Fixed Bin Number (FBN).

 [TRIDENT](https://github.com/TRIBO-Pprime/TRIDENT): program for [dental microwear analysis](https://en.wikipedia.org/wiki/Dental_microwear), by Arthur Francisco

 [umat_cartilage](https://github.com/shayansss/umat_cartilage): subroutines for a multiphasic and fibril-reinforced model of articular cartilage, by shayansss